Labor Supply under Temporary Wage Increases: Evidence from a Randomized Field Experiment: Conclusion

 \section{Conclusion}

-Treated sellers sold more papers, worked longer hours, and took fewer days off.
-Overall, we find no evidence of income targeting among sellers of the street paper \textit{Situation Sthlm}.
-Following a coin toss to randomly assign treatment status to sellers, our measures indicate that treated sellers work longer, earn more, and that the effect may be more concentrated among more experienced individuals.
+After randomly assigning treatment status to sellers by a coin toss, treated sellers sold more papers, the opposite of the negative response that an income-targeting view would predict.
+Measures of working time and days worked move in the same direction, but we treat them as suggestive because they are mechanically sensitive to the bonus's payment-mode incentive.
+The effect on sales appears more concentrated among more experienced sellers.
+The experimental result is therefore evidence against income targeting in this population, while leaving the precise mechanism open: the intervention bundles a piece-rate change with payment-mode, liquidity, and salience effects.

-\cite{fehrgoette} provides a particularly relevant point of comparison, since they also study labor-supply responses to a temporary increase in earnings in a randomized field experiment.
-In their setting—Swiss bicycle messengers paid on commission—a temporary increase in the commission rate led to a clear increase in labor supply.
-Our results are consistent with the central takeaway from that experiment: when workers have substantial discretion over labor supply and face a temporary, salient improvement in earning opportunities, overall work effort can increase rather than decrease.
-Building on this experimental benchmark, our contribution is to provide equally clean causal evidence in a very different labor market, where both measurement and identification are often more challenging.
+\citet{fehrgoette} provides a particularly relevant point of comparison, since they also study labor-supply responses to a temporary increase in earnings in a randomized field experiment.
+In their setting (Swiss bicycle messengers paid on commission), a temporary increase in the commission rate led to a clear increase in labor supply.
+Our results are consistent with the central conclusion from that experiment: when workers have substantial discretion over labor supply and face a temporary, salient improvement in earning opportunities, overall work effort increases.
+Our contribution is to document this in a very different labor market: one of very poor individuals whose personal characteristics and relative lack of success make investigations into optimization particularly interesting (as in \citet{leeson2022hobo}), and where both measurement and identification are often more challenging.